dharun-narayanan/Animated_Login_Page/README.md

 # animated_login_page

-A simple login page in flutter framework.<br>
+A simple animated login page in flutter framework.<br>

 **Packages we are using:**
 - [flare_flutter](https://pub.dev/packages/flare_flutter)